 In late 2019, the Stitch Community was recognized by the Australian Charities and Not-for-profits Commission as a non-for-profit charity.
-This was announced on the Stitch Blog in March 2020 in this article:
+The charity was subsequently granted similar status in the US as a tax-exempt organization by the IRS with 501(c)(3) status.
+Learn more about this charity: https://support.stitch.net/en/articles/5666789-the-stitch-community-understanding-stitch-s-not-for-profit-charity.

 The article above gives a good overview of the charity status of the community and what it is trying to achieve.
 When it comes to donations, however, some additional background is helpful.